How to Act, Dress, and Speak Like a Lady

-- You will be well mannered and knowledgeable of good etiquette.
+- You will be well-mannered and understand etiquette.

-- You will be knowledgeable about the world, adventurous and enjoy life.
+- You will be knowledgeable about the world, and be adventurous and enjoy life.

 - You will be refined, stylish and classy.

-- You will be able to attract good men, gentleman, if you wish to marry and easily spot and avoid men who will treat you badly.
+- You will be able to attract good men (gentlemen) if you wish to marry, and easily spot and avoid men who will treat you badly.

 - You will understand the difference between a woman and a lady.

-When we meet a real lady, we become aware that there is something about her, other than her clothes, that define her as a lady.
+When we meet a real lady, we become aware that there is something about her, other than her clothes, that defines her as a lady.